-Automation Anywhere and TalentSprint Collaborate to Build an RPA Workforce
+Automation Anywhere and TalentSprint Collaborate to build an RPA Workforce

 Automation Anywhere, a global leader in Robotic Process Automation (RPA) and TalentSprint, a leading deep tech education platform for young and experienced professionals, have announced the launch of a Talent Development Center Initiative for India.

+Hyderabad (Telangana) [India] Nov 11 (ANI/BusinessWire India): Automation Anywhere, a global leader in Robotic Process Automation (RPA) and TalentSprint, a leading deep tech education platform for young and experienced professionals, have announced the launch of a Talent Development Center Initiative for India.
 The Center will enable students from select engineering institutions to obtain the highly prized Master-Level Certification and the ability to access aspirational career opportunities across the Automation Anywhere ecosystem.
-As a part of the initiative, TalentSprint will conduct bootcamps, online classes and practice labs, with certifications offered by Automation Anywhere.
+As a part of the initiative, TalentSprint will conduct boot-camps, online classes and practice labs, with certifications offered by Automation Anywhere.

-Announcing the partnership, Milan Sheth, Executive Vice President for IMEA at Automation Anywhere, said: “In a fast-changing digital world, the skills that companies expect and require are shifting rapidly.
-The RPA revolution will have profound implications on future career trajectories.
-We are certain that India will serve as a major talent hub for our ecosystem.
-The Automation Anywhere University is already playing a pioneering role in creating best-of-breed RPA professionals worldwide, and we are delighted to join hands with TalentSprint to multiply our reach and impact across India.”

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)